-- 1. Declaration a scanned copy of the signed Declaration Form. - Business Plan a detailed and robust business plan outlining how the Undertaking plans to economically exploit its ideas, potential impact for growth of the Undertaking in terms of market presence, market share, and potential increase in employment.
+- 1. Declaration a scanned copy of the signed Declaration Form. - 2.
+Business Plan a business plan outlining the Undertaking's internationalisation potential, the opportunities being sought and the potential impact for growth of the Undertaking in terms of increased competitiveness, market presence, market share, potential increase in employment and increase in cross regional market co-operation together with a business case on how the Undertaking plans to exploit the opportunity of actively participating in the particular business promotion fair.
 The business plan should as a minimum include the following sections: